-When it comes to photo editing apps, Lightroom is undoubtedbly the paid tool of choice thanks to its unrivaled power and accessibility Your success as a photographer hinges on great quality photographs, an eye-catching portfolio to showcase your work, and the right equipment to shoot with—and this can add up.
+When it comes to image editors, Lightroom is unquestionably the best option available due to its unmatched power and ease of use.
+Your success as a photographer hinges on great quality photographs, an eye-catching portfolio to showcase your work, and the right equipment to shoot with—and this can add up.
 When all is said and done, a tight budget might make it tough to spend more on paid photo editors, especially when there are great free programs out there.

 Multi-Platform Photo Editors

 When it comes to free photo editors, GIMP is king.
 Short for GNU Image Manipulation Program, GIMP is the closest you can get to Photoshop without paying a dime.
 It comes equipped with an impressive number of professional-quality functions, a completely configurable interface, allows fine-tuning of images, and contains a fully-integrated toolset that allows the creation of professional-quality original artwork.